 Research papers should not exceed 6 pages of text on letter paper in ACM format.
-Content should be work that is not previously published or concurrently submitted elsewhere; Poster submissions should initially submit a 2 pages abstract describing the poster content in ACM format; this offers the opportunity to present and receive feedback at the workshop about work still in its early stages; Demo submissions should initially submit a 2 pages abstract in ACM format, describing the contribution and content of the demo; we are particularly interested in demonstrations of adaptive middleware tools and solutions.
+Content should be work that is not previously published or concurrently submitted elsewhere.
+Poster and demo submissions should submit a 2 pages abstract in ACM format; this offers the opportunity to present and receive feedback at the workshop about work still in its early stages; we are particularly interested in reports on adaptive middleware tools and solutions.

-Accepted papers will appear in a Middleware 2012 companion proceedings including all workshop papers, which will be available in the ACM Digital Library.
+Accepted papers will appear in a Middleware 2013 companion proceedings including all workshop papers, which will be available in the ACM Digital Library.
 At least one of the authors will have to register for the workshop and present the paper.

 This workshop has its own ISBN and will be included in the ACM digital library.
-Extended versions of the best workshop papers will be invited to be published in a special issue of the Journal of Internet Services and Applications (Springer), edited by Fabio Kon and Gordon Blair.
+Extended versions of the best workshop papers will be invited to be published in a special issue of the Journal of Internet Services and Applications (Springer), with Fabio Kon and Gordon Blair as editors-in-chief.

-Submissions are done through EasyChair
+Submissions are done through EasyChair.
+More details to be announced soon.